kri6521/AI-Projects/README.md

-Covering the concepts of machine learning, deep learning, natural language processing and large language models.
+Covering the concepts of machine learning, deep learning and natural language processing.